loomio/loomio-docs/user_manual/src/groups/membership/index.md

 If people join but don't begin to participate right away, you might like to welcome them to the group with an @mention, for example:

 > “Welcome to the group @Jane :) It's great to have you here!
 Would you saying a little bit about your work in this space?”

-## Invite people via their email

-Clicking **Invite people** on the Member tab of your group page will send a _single-use_ link allowing the recipient to start an account in your group or associate an existing account to your group.

-You only need to be sure that they go into their email inbox (or Loomio account) to receive the invitation, it does not need to go to their "best" email address (eg, to the email they may already use for Loomio).
-The invite is not fixed to the email address you sent it to.
-So if someone already has a Loomio account and you send them an invitation to another email address, they can accept the invitation with their existing account.

 ## Managing invitations